Weetwood

 Weetwood is an area between Headingley and Meanwood in north-west Leeds, West Yorkshire, England.
 It is bounded on the north by the A6120 (Outer Ring Road), on the west by the A660 (Otley Road), on the east by Meanwood Beck and to the south by Hollin Lane.
 Weetwood Lane runs north and south through it.

-The area lends its name to and sits in the Weetwood ward of Leeds City Council, which is also part of Leeds North West parliamentary constituency.
+The area lends its name to and sits in the Weetwood ward of Leeds City Council, which is also part of Leeds Central and Headingley parliamentary constituency.

 Politics

-The Weetwood ward for local government purposes includes areas known as Far Headingley (south of the above), West Park (west of the A660), Ireland Wood (north of the A6120), and Tinshill.
-Its three Leeds City Councillors and the terms for which they are currently elected, are Jonathan Bentley (Liberal Democrat, 2018–2022), Christine Knight (Labour Party, 2018–2020) and James Gibson (Labour Party, 2018–2019).
+The Weetwood ward, for local government purposes, includes the areas known as Far Headingley (south of the above), West Park (west of the A660), Ireland Wood (north of the A6120), and Tinshill.
+Its three Leeds City Councillors and the terms for which they are currently elected, are Izaak Wilson (Labour Party, 2022–2026), Jools Heselwood (Labour Party, 2023–2027) and Emma Flint (Labour Party, 2024–2028).
 The population of this ward was 22,375 at the 2011 Census.

-Weetwood is part of the Leeds North West parliamentary constituency, and its MP is Alex Sobel (Labour Party, first elected in the snap election of 2017).
+Weetwood is part of the Leeds Central and Headingley parliamentary constituency, and its MP is Alex Sobel (Labour Party).